inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 This is a pragmatic solution.
 It couples the iframe's styles to the host page's CSS build (CSS changes in the host are reflected in the iframe only after reload), but it lets existing tools render correctly without modification.
 Tools that bundle their own CSS or load it via `fetch()` also work — through the fetch proxy (section 7).

+### Fonts and CORS

+CSS `@font-face` with cross-origin URLs requires `Access-Control-Allow-Origin` headers.
+Since the iframe has an opaque origin, fonts must be served from the host origin.
+Self-hosting in the host's public folder avoids CORS issues.

 ### Security notes

 Injecting host CSS is a one-way, read-only operation — the iframe receives styles but cannot modify the host's stylesheets.
 No significant threat model impact.